opauloantonio/tatoeba-scraper/README.md

 # tatoeba-scraper
 A small project that scraps Tatoeba search results and returns them as JSON.

+**NOTE: When this project was first built, Tatoeba did not provide an API.
+There is one now and you should use it instead because it's a lot faster and offers way more filtering options, check it out [here](https://en.wiki.tatoeba.org/articles/show/api).**

 ## How to use it